What’s at Stake

 This region includes the 23-million acre National Petroleum Reserve-Alaska, the largest unprotected block of land in the federal land system.
 The Reserve consists of varied ecosystems and habitats, from coastal lagoons to Arctic tundra and rugged mountains, supporting large populations of caribou, polar and grizzly bears, wolves, fish, and migratory birds.

-Since 1998, Earthjustice has gone to court three times to protect this region from oil and gas leasing and its harmful effects on sensitive areas, including calving and insect-relief habitats for caribou, molting and nesting areas for various birds, and subsistence hunting and fishing grounds for local people.
-These lawsuits have now been resolved and, while not all successful, they have resulted in significant protections for the Teshekpuk Lake Special Area, often referred to as the biological heart of the Western Arctic.
+Since 1998, Earthjustice has gone to court multiple times to protect this region from oil and gas leasing and its harmful effects on sensitive areas, including calving and insect-relief habitats for caribou, molting and nesting areas for various birds, and subsistence hunting and fishing grounds for local people.
+(See related case: "Challenging the Willow Oil & Gas Project in Alaska’s Arctic")